jiashenyue/project3-imdb-data/README.md

 R |	27
 NR| 14

-## Converted tables to a relational database
-- A MySQL database named `movies` is created using the notebook [relational-database-constrution](https://github.com/jiashenyue/project3-imdb-data/blob/main/relational-database-construction.ipynb)

 ## Understand the factor influecing revenue and rating by hypothesis test
 ### 1. Does the MPAA rating of a movie (G/PG/PG-13/R) affect how much revenue the movie generates?